Overboard-code/3dSnowStorm/README.md

-# 3dSnowStorm
+# 3d Snow Storm
 Uses PyGame to simulate a 3d Snow Storm in a window.
-Can choose number of flakes, wind and depth of field
+You can choose number of flakes, wind and depth of field on the command line.

 The pygame window is re-sizeable but it will take the snow a little while to catch up with the new size.